SS George Calvert (1942)

 SS George Calvert was a Liberty ship built in the United States during World War II.
 She was named after George Calvert, an English politician and colonizer.
 Calvert took an interest in the British colonization of the Americas, becoming the proprietor of the Province of Avalon, the first sustained English settlement on the southeastern peninsula on the island of Newfoundland.
 He later sought a new royal charter to settle the region, which would become the state of Maryland.

-Two Liberty ship with same name
+Ship name

 USAS American Mariner, originally launched as SS George Calvert (build number 2007/MC Hull 20), should not be confused with this SS George Calvert (build number 2016/MC Hull 29) which was constructed shortly thereafter.

 Hull number 20 was reportedly set aside after launch due to structural problems during assembly.
 As a result, hull number 29 was given her name.
 Hull number 29 was sunk in May 1942, and, as a result, when hull number 20 was turned over as "ready-for-issue" to the War Shipping Administration in 1943, there was no reason to change her name since hull number 29 no longer existed.